ICJIA/icjia-r3-nuxt/content/eligibility.md

 To find out if an address is eligible for R3 funding, or to get information on an R3 zone for application purposes, enter the address into the search bar (top left) or zoom in (+) on the address on the map.
 Any address appearing in a color-coded, shaded area is within an R3 zone and eligible for funding.
 Click the shaded area to see its R3 Zone ID and funding information needed for the grant application's Program Narrative.

-_Tip:_ After searching for and locating an address, you may need to zoom out (-) before you determine whether that address is in an R3 zone or not.
+**Tip: ** After searching for and locating an address, you may need to zoom out (-) before you determine whether that address is in an R3 zone or not.

-**INSERT CENSUS MAP HERE**
+:map-census-tracts

 ## R3 Table